ibexa/documentation-developer/docs/guide/user_management.md

 ## Password settings

-You can customize a password policy in your project.
+You can customize the password policy in your project.
 Each password setting is customizable per User Field Type.
 You can change the [password attributes](#password-attributes) or [password expiration settings](#password-expiration), and determine the rules for [repeating passwords](#repeating-passwords).

-To access the settings, perform the following actions:
+To access the password settings:

 1. In the Back Office, in the **Admin** Panel, open the **Content Types** tab.
 1. In the **Content Type Groups** table, click on **Users**.